stoneskin/stoneskin.github.io/python/index.md

 ### Section 2: Python Programming

-1. Introduce ange get start with python
+1. Introduce and get start with python
 2. Drawing with Turtle
 3. play With Number and Variables
 4. Loops